PokoNut/ENGL393H/docs/usage/vm.md

 ### Configuration

 You will be asked to create a username and password.
 This will be the administrator account, or the superuser.
-Additionally, you can tweek how much memory, disk space, and cpu cores the virtual machine can use.
-Note that if you give to little resources, the virtual machine may fail to initialize.
+Additionally, you can tweak how much memory, disk space, and cpu cores the virtual machine can use.
+Note that if you give too little resources, the virtual machine may fail to initialize.
 If at any point in the initialization process the virtual machine fails, try allocating more resources.

 ![](../../assets/vm3.PNG)